 Chris: Looking globally, some North American companies feel pressure from global competition, mainly coming from Europe and Japan.
 These overseas companies have already adopted digital technologies and so the machines are more sophisticated, faster and more efficient.
 The North American companies, who are just looking at new technologies, are feeling pressure when bidding to win customer’s business.

 Chad: From the shows and automation events we’ve been at, we’ve really noticed that the messaging behind virtual commissioning is changing.
 When the customers talk to us, they understand more and they ask questions that really shows they see the value.
-I think we’re going to see smaller companies taking steps to adopt virtual commissioning.
-Not necessarily in the way that bigger companies are, but they are taking small steps and it’s encouraging.
+I think we’re going to see smaller companies taking steps to adopt virtual commissioning as the cost to entry decreases.
+And they will not necessarily apply it to such a degree that bigger companies are, but they are taking small steps and it’s encouraging.

-Chris: We’ve seen this happen in aerospace and automotive industries already, but it’s really a new initiative for industrial automation.
+Chris: We’ve seen this happen in aerospace and automotive industries already, but it’s becoming more common for industrial automation, and as new growth areas develop, like medical and health science applications, we hope it will become the norm!
 Digital twin and virtual commissioning techniques are part of a larger digital story and companies are quickly moving towards digital solutions.
 It’s called the digitization of the industry and includes communication, big data, and smart products.
 It means connected machines, smarter machines and for automation, it brings new ways to do more adaptive manufacturing.

 Chad: The technology has definitely proven itself in automotive and aerospace.
 You wouldn’t dream of building a car without a variety of models you’ve used to simulate ahead of time, or diagnose issues.
 It’s exciting to see what that kind of adoption is going to do for the automation industry!